Miso vs Korean soybean paste (doenjang): 3 odd ways to tell the difference

 Soybean paste is commonly used to produce soybean soup and it can also be used as a relish.
 It’s eaten as a condiment for vegetables and for dipping.

-It can also be mixed with garlic and sesame oil to produce ssamjang which is traditionally eaten in leaf vegetables and often served as a complement for popular Korean meat dishes.
+It can also be mixed with garlic and sesame oil to produce ssamjang, which is traditionally eaten in leaf vegetables and often served as a complement to popular Korean meat dishes.

-It is also rich in flavonoids, vitamins, minerals, and plant hormones which are known for being anti-carcinogenic.
+Because soybean paste is fermented, it’s beneficial to the digestive system.
+It’s also rich in flavonoids, vitamins, minerals, and plant hormones, which are known for being anti-carcinogenic.

 Soybean paste is also rich in the essential amino acid lysine and the fatty acid linoleic acid, which play an important role in the normal growth of blood vessels and the prevention of blood vessel-related illness.